g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 We can learn more about the ongoing development of web technologies and their influence on the contemporary digital environment by looking at these protocols.

-### HTTP 1 : The Foundation
+### HTTP/1 : The Foundation
 Operating over [Transmission Control Protocol](https://www.techtarget.com/searchnetworking/definition/TCP-IP) (TCP), HTTP/1 was a major milestone in the development of web protocols, published in 1996.
-But because it relied on distinct TCP connections for every request, it was inefficient and resulted in higher latency and worse performance, particularly as web pages become more complicated.
+Because it relied on distinct TCP connections for every request, it was inefficient and resulted in higher latency and worse performance, particularly as web pages became more complicated.

 The restricted amount of concurrent connections per server led to scalability problems.
-Afterwards, HTTP was redesigned with the introduction of HTTP/1.1 to get around these restrictions.
+Afterward, HTTP was redesigned with the introduction of HTTP/1.1 to get around these restrictions.

 **Remark:** The comparison does not include HTTP/1 because it was an older version with built-in constraints, mostly related to resource consumption, scalability, and performance, all of which were greatly improved upon and addressed in HTTP/1.1, HTTP/2, and HTTP/3.